Who Are the Playwrights

 Her work appears in various publications, including Monologues for Actors of Color: Women, Monologues for Actors of Color Men, Contemporary Plays by Women of Color, TRW's Short Plays, and Broadway Publishing's Smoke.

-Vickie is a member of the Dramatists Guild and PEN USA.
+Vickie is a member of the Dramatists Guild, the Playwrights Guild of Canada, and PEN USA.